sultanul-ovi/ML_DL_Notes/README.md

 ## Random Forest Regression

 Random Forest Regression is an ensemble learning method.
 It builds multiple decision trees and merges them together to get a more accurate and stable prediction.
+- **When to Use**: Excellent for dealing with overfitting in decision trees.
+Works well with a large number of features and complex, non-linear relationships.
+- **When Not to Use**: Not the best choice for very high dimensional, sparse data.
+Can be computationally expensive and time-consuming for training and predictions.

 #### Implementation
 ```python